jesseRules/ngx-azurevideo/projects/ngx-azurevideo/README.md

 ```

 ## Input and Output
-I exposed multiple events for better monitoring and interactions.
+There are multiple exposed events for better monitoring and interactions.

 ```ts
   @Input() src: string = '';